-TIFF looks a bit different in 2020.
-To help you navigate the Festival, we’ve put together this list of key changes, dates, and frequently asked questions.
+To help you navigate the Festival, we’ve put together a list of key changes and dates.

 Highlights of key changes

 More information on these changes is available in the sections below.